open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
+Project level:

-Project-level: For each audit report, [add a project document](../common.md#add-a-project-document), set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'technicalAuditReport' and map any free text to its [`.description`](project-schema.json,/definitions/Document,description) .
+For each audit report, [add a project document](../common.md#add-a-project-document), set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'technicalAuditReport' and map any free text to its [`.description`](project-schema.json,/definitions/Document,description).
 ```json
 {
   "documents": [